grunwaldlab/SuddenOakDeathSurveillance/README.md

 run the above command using `nohup` and redirected output to /dev/null which should allow the program to run until I manually kill it.

+#### Update
+It appears that `nextstrain view` does not allow for narratives, which is odd and likely an oversight.
+To get narratives to work, I had to work around this by running auspice directly, which under the covers, nextstrain calls auspice anyways.

+`auspice view` allows for specifications of a data and narrative directory but does not allow for specification of a port #.
+According to the nextstrain docs, auspice respects the HOST and PORT environmental varriables.
+Therefore I ran the following commands to first set the localhost and port, and then called auspice view through nohup:

+`export HOST=127.0.0.1`
+`export PORT=8890`

+`nohup auspice view --datasetDir=data/ --narrativeDir=narratives/ >/dev/null 2>/dev/null </dev/null &`

+#### Update2
+I added activate and deactivate scripts to `/usr/local/webconda/master/nextstrain/etc/conda/` which automatically set the $TMPDIR, $HOST, $PORT environmental variables so these no longer need to be specified manually.

 ## Playing with nextstrain command line utilities
 In addition to the website, nextstrain provides a few command line utilities which can be used for building the website data files and some bioinformatic